-Communication: Communication Studies at Fredonia
+Communication Program at Fredonia

 Effective communication is essential for innovation, progress, and success, and is at the core of every career opportunity.
 At Fredonia, you’ll perform research, study theory, practice critical analysis, and acquire skills in a variety of personal, public, and professional contexts.
-Coursework focuses on communication as social interaction within interpersonal, intercultural, group decision making, public presentation, political, and organizational settings.
+Coursework in Communication Studies focuses on communication as social interaction within interpersonal, intercultural, group decision making, public presentation, political, and organizational settings.

 The Fredonia Difference

 Fredonia’s Department of Communication strives to foster an understanding of the role, process, and practice of communication through teaching, research, creative work, and service.
-It is a multidisciplinary field, drawing on ancient and modern rhetoric, social sciences, aesthetic theory and technique, cultural studies, and other perspectives.
+Communications Studies is a multidisciplinary field, drawing on ancient and modern rhetoric, social sciences, aesthetic theory and technique, cultural studies, and other perspectives.
 Upper-level capstone projects will prepare you for the real world by developing a portfolio to present to potential employers.

 - Media analyst